 augur treerequires at least one of:

-On macOS, you can install these external programs using Homebrew with:
+On macOS, you can install most of these external programs using Homebrew with:

 On Debian/Ubuntu, you can install them via: